 There is no way to fully satisfy customers unless you know who they are.
 And who they are goes far beyond name, address, gender, a phone number and email address.
 Useful customer profiles are holistic, accurate, up-to-date, and actionable.
 They provide historical perspective, current status, and a preview of future intent.
 Connected customer data from many sources is required to make this happen.
 Enterprises have pursued a 360 degree view of customers in many ways.
 A common one has been master data management (MDM).

 And that brings me to the reason for this blog.
 The Gartner Magic Quadrant for Master Data Management Solutions, 2020 was just published.
-Cue the Customer 360 and CX hand-waving from vendors whose strengths lie in data integration, quality, matching, address validation, and other rudimentary data hygiene tasks.
+Cue the Customer 360 and CX hand-waving from vendors whose strengths lie in data integration, data quality, matching, address validation, and other rudimentary data hygiene tasks.
 Clean data is important.
-But that’s just a starting point.
+But that’s just a starting point with the Gartner Magic Quadrant for MDM.

 You’d be hard-pressed to find a definition of customer experience that doesn’t include the word “interactions.”
 Google it.
 Forrester defines customer experience as “how customers perceive their interactions with your company.”
 Simple sentence.
 Complex idea.
 Interactions occur in many ways and across multiple channels.
 Managing and making sense of it is challenging, but required.